CamWheeler135/CS50_Final_Project/README.md

 ### Updates

+- 17/02/2023 - Addition of Optimistic Initialization Algorithm.

+- 16/02/2023 - Addition of the Softmax Algorithm.

 - 14/02/2023 - Correction of regret computation, cumulative regret is visually logarithmic on figures.

 - 03/01/2023 - Addition of Epsilon Greedy Decay algorithm.